 Average Weather in McMurdo Station Antarctica

-In McMurdo Station, the temperature typically varies from -18°F to 33°F over the course of the year, and is rarely below -30°F or above 38°F.
+In McMurdo Station, the summers are short and freezing; the winters are long, frigid, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from -18°F to 33°F and is rarely below -30°F or above 38°F.

 Average High and Low Temperature